yotam/vision-benchmark-to-dataframe/README.md

 - html5lib
 - beautifulsoup4

 If you are missing any of these, try installing with pip or conda (recommended).
+From a basic [Anaconda](http://continuum.io/downloads) installation you only need to add html5lib with `conda install html5lib`.

 Pull requests welcome.